-As a convenience, the YAAC author pre-processes the entire planet's worth of OpenStreetMap data on a regular basis and has the latest import available on his website, http://www.ka2ddo.org.
+As a convenience, the YAAC author pre-processes the entire planet's worth of OpenStreetMap data on a regular basis and has the latest import available on his website, https://www.ka2ddo.org.
 All you have to specify what area of the planet you want to download, and YAAC will do it for you.
 It will even do it in the background during your initial configuration of YAAC with the configuration wizard.
-Note you must have connectivity to the global Internet for this to work.
+Note you must have connectivity to the global Internet for the downloading to work.

 Upon selecting the File->OpenStreetMap->Download Pre-Imported Tiles option, a dialog box will be displayed showing what map data (if any) you have, and what versions of the map data your YAAC installation and the webserver have.